 In a mixing bowl, combine softened butter, blue cheese (to taste), half the garlic (to taste) (reserve remaining for green beans), half the green onions (reserve remaining for garnish), and a pinch of pepper.

-Mold into two small disks and place on a plate.
+Mold butter mixture into two equally-sized disks and place on a plate.